Walking the Pilgrims' Way: Rochester to Canterbury

 You are about to embark on a 45 mile walk along the North Downs Way National Trail, between the historic cathedral cities of Rochester and Canterbury, and through the Kent Downs Area of Outstanding Natural Beauty.
 Much of your route coincides with the ancient trackway that ran across southern England from Winchester in the west of the country through to Canterbury in the east.
 In addition to many historical sites the mixture of chalk downland and native, deciduous woodland provides delightful walking, with interesting species of seasonal flowers including orchids, cowslips, scarlet pimpernel, and english bluebells .
 Moderate with some ascents

 Rochester is the second oldest diocese in England, with a fine Norman castle.
-A Walk Awhile representative will go through itinerary and maps at your accommodation in Rochester.
 A choice of first night accommodation in good quality B & B accommodation close to the town, or at the historic Aylesford Priory, south of Rochester and close to the trail.
 You will receive a full briefing on the walk, with maps and guidebooks as well as a discussion about the historical sites along the route and audio tour should you wish in CD or MP3 format.
 Your Tracker will provide plenty of literature to read each evening about what to see along the way.
 In the evening there will be time to explore medieval Rochester with its choice of restaurants surrounding the Norman castle grounds.
 Rochester has many connections with Charles Dickens and one can visit his summer house in Rochester High Street and Miss Haversham’s House from Great Expectations.
 Alternatively stay at the historic Aylesford Priory, south of Rochester and close to the trail, and dine in the medieval Pilgrims' Hall.